Search: Advanced search

-New York State has a range of Medicaid home care service programs, each oriented toward slightly different needs.
-Detailed information on these programs oriented toward advocates is or will be posted on this site.
-The programs are:
+New York State has a range of Medicaid home care service programs, each oriented toward slightly different needs and sometimes to different populations.
+These programs are listed below, with links to detailed information posted on this site.

 The United Hospital Fund published, in May 2009, a comprehensive report on Medicaid long-term care programs in New York, which serve 247,000 Medicaid beneficiaries each month and account for roughly one quarter of all Medicaid spending.
 An Overview of Medicaid Long-Term Care Programs in New York.
 The report provides an excellent portrait of each program's demographics, usage, and function, using September 2007 as a snapshot.